 In October 2017, the founders erected a monument.
-The Trans-Canada Respect Monument in Kirkland, Quebec serves as a continuous reminder of the many issues facing our veterans - specifically, PTSD and Homelessness.
+The Trans-Canada Respect Monument in Kirkland, Quebec serves as a continuous reminder of the many issues facing our veterans - specifically, PTS and Homelessness.
 In addition, the founders have been holding forums with various charities and defense associations to establish a coordinated allocation of resources for veterans requiring support.

 Heroes Park – Beaconsfield, Quebec

 The park recognizes and honours all military personnel as well as contemporary community protectors – being police, firefighters, and first responders – along with promoting future public service.

 About Heroes Park ▸

 The Return – A New Canadian Monument

 A permanent new Montreal landmark situated along a highly visible section of the Trans-Canada highway in Kirkland, Quebec.
 The monument honours all the men and women who have served and sacrificed for Canada.